robinhood/faust/docs/userguide/application.rst

 Application Signals
 ===================

-You may have experience signals in other frameworks such as `Django`_ and `Celery`_.
+You may have experience with signals in other frameworks such as `Django`_ and `Celery`_.

 The main difference between signals in Faust is that they accept